New Italy Government Lets Rescued Migrants Disembark - UrduPoint

 Italian foreign minister and M5S leader Luigi Di Maio, Salvini's former ally, told Italian television that "the safe port was assigned because the European Union agreed to our request to take most of the migrants".

-Medecins Sans Frontieres (Doctors Without Borders), which runs the ship jointly with SOS Mediterranee, said the group comprised 58 men, six women and 18 minors.
+Culture Minister Dario Franceschini hailed the "end of Salvini's propaganda on the backs of desperate people at sea. politics and good international relations are back to tackle and solve the migration problem."
+Medecins Sans Frontieres (Doctors Without Borders), which runs the ship jointly with SOS Mediterranee, said the group included 18 minors.

-"They tell our medics their skin was burned with melted plastic and they were beaten with wooden or metal sticks," MSF said of the migrants who departed from chaos-wracked Libya.

 Italy is trying to set up an automatic system for distributing migrants rescued in the Mediterranean between European countries, diplomatic sources said recently.